Aurora Borealis Notifications uses NOAA Space Weather for forecast information.

 No need to pay a service for something you can get FREE from NOAA Space Weather!!!

-At the minimum, select WATCH, WARNING, and ALERT, as well as SUMMARY: Geomagnetic Sudden Impulse
+At the minimum, select WATCHES, WARNINGS, and ALERTS for higher level storms, as well as SUMMARY: Geomagnetic Sudden Impulse

 To sum it up: